apache/drill/_docs/interfaces/odbc-linux/030-configuring-connections-on-linux-and-mac-os-x.md

 ---
-title: "Configuring ODBC Connections for Linux and Mac OS X"
+title: "Configuring Connections on Linux and Mac OS X"
-parent: "Using the MapR ODBC Driver on Linux and Mac OS X"
+parent: "Using ODBC on Linux and Mac OS X"
 ---
 ODBC driver managers use configuration files to define and configure ODBC data sources and drivers.
 Before you connect to Drill through an ODBC client tool